mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Why improve your code reviews?

+Improving your technique in code reviews helps your reviewer, your team, and most importantly you.

 * Learn faster
+  * If you properly prepare changelists for review, it directs your reviewer's attention to areas where you can grow as a developer rather than boring mistakes you made.
-  * It will be easier for your reviewer to give you good feedback if you demonstrate that you value constructive criticism.
-You'll also influence how your reviewers spend their time so they can focus on areas for you to learn rather than catching boring mistakes.
+  * Your reviewer will provide better feedback when you demonstrate that you value constructive criticism.
 * Make others better
   * The way you participate in code reviews as an author sets an example for others.
 If you follow good practices, it will rub off on your teammates.
-Your job of reviewing their code becomes easier.
+This makes your job easier when you're reviewing their code.
 * Minimize team conflicts
   * Code reviews are sensitive and are a common source of conflict.
-If you follow good practices, you minimize your chances of conflict.
+Approaching code reviews deliberately and conscientiously minimizes conflict.

 ## The golden rule: value your reviewer's time

 Reviewing code is difficult.
-More difficult than writing code.
+It's harder than writing the code in the first place.

 Your teammate arrives at work each day with a finite supply of focus.
-If they some of it to you by reviewing your code, that's time they can't spend on their own work.
+If they allocate some of it to you by reviewing your code, that's time they can't spend on their own work.
 You should maximize the value they provide in that time.

 It sounds straightforward, but I so often see authors treat their reviewer as their personal quality assurance technician.
 They rely on their reviewer to catch careless errors, and they make minimal effort to organize their changelist for reviewability.

-Reviews are about trust.
-You're much less open to feedback from someone who you think is out to find fault in your code.
-And your reviewer is much more interested in providing constructive criticism when they think you'll value it.
-Showing that you value their time builds their trust in you.
+Reviews improve drastically when participants trust each another.
+If you think your reviewer is out to find fault in your code as a way of feeling superior, you're not going to learn from their feedback.
+Similarly, if your reviewer feels that you're dismissive of their notes, they won't put effort into helping you.
+Demonstrating respect for your reviewer's time builds trust in the review process.

 ## Techniques

+TODO(mtlynch): Add links for all of these.

 1. Review your own code first
 1. Write a clear changelist description